-- The incorrect use of any item referred to in the Fees Order may result in the service provider being required to repay payments that have been incorrectly received. - Failure to comply with a provision of the workers compensation legislation, including the WC Guidelines and the Fees Order, or the Service Provider Guidelines, may result in the provider being given a direction by SIRA.
-Non-compliance with the direction given is an offence and may result in SIRA pursuing a prosecution or penalty notice. - The workers compensation legislation provides for criminal penalties for a person who: - commits fraud on the workers compensation legislation (s 235A of the 1998 Act) or - knowingly makes a false or misleading statement relating to a claim (s 235C of the 1998 Act). - SIRA reserves the right to refer misconduct to Exercise and Sports Sciences Australia, the Health Care Complaints Commission, and/or other relevant professional bodies.
+- the incorrect use of any item referred to in the Fees Order may result in the service provider being required to repay payments that have been incorrectly received. - failure to comply with a provision of the workers compensation legislation, including the WC Guidelines and the Fees Order, or the Service Provider Guidelines, may result in the provider being given a direction by SIRA.
+Non-compliance with the direction given is an offence and may result in SIRA pursuing a prosecution or penalty notice. - the workers compensation legislation provides for criminal penalties for a person who: - commits fraud on the workers compensation legislation (s 235A of the 1998 Act) or - knowingly makes a false or misleading statement relating to a claim (s 235C of the 1998 Act). - SIRA reserves the right to refer misconduct to the Health Professional Councils Authority, or the Health Care Complaints Commission, and/or other relevant professional bodies.

-How to invoice
+6. How to invoice

+6.1.
 What information must I include on invoices?